soopertramp/DataDetective_app/README.md

 ## Contact

-If you have any questions, suggestions, or feedback regarding DataDetective, feel free to reach out to us at your-email@example.com.
-We value your input and are always happy to assist you!
+If you have any questions, suggestions, or feedback regarding DataDetective, feel free to reach out to us at pradeepchandrareddy95@gmail.com.

 ## Credits